Legal

 Many corporations are formed with only one owner who effectively runs the entire operations.
 Does a single shareholder corporation need a board of directors with more than one person?

-How to File BOI Report with FinCEN – Sample Filing for an S Corporation
+How to File BOI Report – Example for Single Member LLC

-The beneficial ownership information (BOI) report is filed by U.S. entities with FinCEN to report information on the entity's beneficial owners.
-This sample filing covers an S corporation.
+The beneficial ownership information (BOI) report is filed by U.S. entities with FinCEN to report information on its beneficial owners.
+This sample filing covers a single member LLC formed in 2024 with a non-U.S. owner.